 Refugee FAQ from the Joint Public Issues Team

 This briefing document from the Joint Public Issues Team (JPIT) answers Frequently Asked Questions (FAQs) such as what help has currently been pledged by the UK?
-Can the nation can cope with housing these refugees?
+Can the nation cope with housing these refugees?
 Are refugees attracted here because of the generous benefits system?
 What is being done by charities, churches and agencies in the UK?
 Plus how can individuals and churches get involved?

 Download the Refugee FAQ from the JPIT website.